Cattail Cove State Park

-Cattail Cove State Park is a state park of Arizona, USA, on the shore of Lake Havasu.
+Cattail Cove State Park is a state park of Arizona, United States, on the shore of Lake Havasu.
 The park is located on Arizona State Route 95 in far southern Mohave County, about 19 mi from Lake Havasu City and 8 mi from Parker Strip.
 The park is public land managed by the Arizona State Parks, and available to the public for recreational purposes.